Ashburnham Road, Penenden Heath, Maidstone, ME14 2JG

 • Always ensure your child knows how to report and block people online who may send nasty or inappropriate messages or content.
 Encourage your child not to retaliate or reply to cyberbullying and to keep any evidence.

 • Make sure your child knows it’s important that they tell an adult they trust if anything happens online that makes them feel scared, worried or uncomfortable.
 The CEOP button allows a child to report anything online abuse.
-This button can be found on on KLZ class pages and here on the school website.
+This button can be found here on the school website.

 Remember, the internet is an essential part of young people’s lives and provides them with tremendous opportunities.
 The vast majority use it without coming to any harm so it’s essential to be realistic: banning the internet or web sites often will not work.